Complete Guide for Platy Fish Care: Types, Lifespan, Diet and Health

 1. Do Platies Breed Easily?

 Yes, Platies breed quite easily.
 They are livebearers, meaning they give birth to live young instead of laying eggs.
-A female Platy can give birth to a batch of babies every 4-6 weeks if there is a male in the tank.
+A female Platy can give birth to a batch of babies every 4 to 6 weeks if there is a male in the tank.
 It’s important to note that Platies breed often, so you may end up with many baby fish if you have both males and females.

 2. Which is Better, Molly or Platy?